greatsquare0/thy-weaver/packages/docs/src/guide/manual-migration.md

 lang: en-US
 ---
 ::: warning
 Always backup your work!
-Be it making manual copies or, better yer, using git (If don't use git, start using it, here is a [helpfull guide](https://github.com/AhmedOsamaMath/git-basics))
+Be it making manual copies or, better yet, using git (If don't use git, start using it, here is a [helpfull guide](https://github.com/AhmedOsamaMath/git-basics))
 :::

 # Migrating from ThyWeaver Legacy